Department of Philosophy

 www.txstate.edu/philosophy

-Since philosophy is the home of the study of logic and the principles of good argumentation, it lends itself well to being joined with virtually any course of study.
+Since philosophy is the home of the study of logic and the principles of good argumentation, it lends itself well to being joined with virtually any course of study as a second major or a minor.
 Philosophy students are highly valued for their communication skills, their ability to make ethical decisions and their adaptability in new situations.
 Through the study of philosophy, we learn how to explain why we know what we know and believe what we believe.
 Not only does this ability make us stand out as citizens and leaders, it also helps us navigate life's choices and better understand our world.

 Our graduates have pursued careers in business, journalism, law, medicine, education, public safety, and the arts.
-In these cases our former students realize that the successful practitioner is a good thinker, a clear communicator, and a culturally aware and morally responsible person.
-The courses of study offered in this department offer opportunities for students to develop their critical and creative powers, other students develop an interest in becoming professional philosophers or scholars of religion, and enroll in some of the nation’s best graduate programs in philosophy or religious studies.
+In these cases, our former students realize that the successful practitioner is a good thinker, a clear communicator, and a culturally aware and morally responsible person.
+The courses of study offered in this department offer opportunities for all students to develop their critical and creative powers.
+Some of our students develop an interest in becoming professional philosophers or scholars of religion, and enroll in some of the nation’s best graduate programs in philosophy or religious studies.

 For those students with special interests in a particular area, the department offers the following recommendations: